 From the outside, Tyler Pynnonen looks like your everyday Local 49 member – except being a professional action sports athlete and the first person in the world to front flip a snowmobile.

 Pynnonen grew up in Grand Rapids, MN, and first got experience in the construction industry during his time in the Army.
-He was deployed Kandahar, Afghanistan rebuilding entry control points and clearing bridges.
+He has deployed Kandahar, Afghanistan rebuilding entry control points and clearing

 When he returned from his deployment, becoming a 49er was a natural fit.
 Like many other Local 49 members, being a heavy equipment operator is a family business.

 “My grandpa was a union operator in Michigan and when he was in the Navy, and my oldest brother is as well, so I decided to go a similar route as a construction engineer in the Army,” he said.